Negley Farson: Writing career

 In about 1910 he moved to Northern England, where he started work in a factory.
 He then went into journalism and travelled to Russia, being present in Petrograd the day the Bolshevik Revolution broke out.
 Farson returned to Britain, joined the RAF and learned to fly.
 He was posted to Egypt, where his aeroplane crashed, and his leg was badly damaged - an injury that troubled him for the rest of his life.

 In Q3, 1920 in St. Martin, London, Farson married Enid Eveleen née Stoker (known as Eve, 1893-1961), a nurse who had served during World War I. She accompanied Farson on many (but by no means all) of his international excursions.

 Farson returned to the United States, and became a salesman for a Chicago company making heavy trucks.
 After a couple of years he moved to British Columbia, Canada, where he lived "part of the floathouse community that existed on Cowichan Lake.
 The attraction of such a life was fishing in 'a paradise' - Vancouver Island's Cowichan River."
 He then moved to New York, and then became a newspaper correspondent again.
 Cowichan Lake would later become the setting of Farson's novel The Story of a Lake (1938).

 In 1924 Farson became a foreign correspondent for the Chicago Daily News, until 1935.
 He served in India, Egypt and throughout Europe and went on to become one of the most renowned foreign correspondents of his day, interviewing Gandhi in India, witnessing (January 1932) Gandhi's arrest in Poona, witnessing (July 1934) bankrobber John Dillinger's naked body (in the morgue just after he had been shot down by Hoover's men), and meeting Hitler, who described Farson's blond son, Daniel, as a "good Aryan boy".

 During Hitler's rise to power, Farson was in Germany, but by this time he had become an alcoholic, and checked himself into the Clinic of Dr. Bumke.
 After discharging himself, Farson went to South West Africa (now Namibia) and spent some time in the wilderness of Etosha Pan before moving to Cape Town.

 Death

-Farson died on 13 December 1960 while sitting in an armchair in his home, The Grey House in Georgeham in Devon.Registration of the death of James Negley Farson at Barnstaple - the England & Wales, Civil Registration Death Index, 1916-2007 He is buried with his wife 'Eve' Farson in the churchyard of St George's Church in the village of Georgeham, near his home.
+Farson died on 13 December 1960 while sitting in an armchair in his home, The Grey House in Georgeham in Devon.
+He is buried with his wife 'Eve' Farson in the churchyard of St George's Church in the village of Georgeham, near his home.
 His son, writer and broadcaster Daniel Farson, died in his father's former home in the village.